mshirlaw/TweetBot/README.md

 #Future updates
 This is a work in progress and will be updated with new features shortly.
 It is intended that in the future this will become a fully featured twitter client including:
-- the ability to access and display a user's timeline (this is partially complete)
+- the ability to access and display a user's timeline
 - the ability to read and display a user's @ replies
 - the ability to access and display a user's DMs

 #Known bugs
-- The text in the main JTextArea does not wrap.
-Once the user types enough characters, the GUI is distorted.
-Need to wrap text.
+-